moscmh/shark/README.md

 * Empty fatal were labelled as "unknown".
 * Empty time were labelled as "unknown".
 Further categorisation from hours or hours from categories may be performed.
 * Empty species were labelled as "unknown".

+## Data Visualisation
+1. Each feature (except for location and species) was visualised individually to have a basic understanding of the data.

+## Challenge
+* Location and Species values are sparse; More in-depth exploration will be required to extract insights.